How Long Does It Take To Get a UK Dog Passport?

-Obtaining your dog’s passport is a straight forward exercise and will only take a quick 30 minute trip to the vet.
+Obtaining your dog’s animal health certificate is a straight forward exercise and should take no more than 30 minutes.

 You will need to bring the following when meeting with the veterinarian:

-The veterinarian will perform a basic health exam on your dog, review your paperwork and fill out the passport book.
+The veterinarian will perform a basic health exam on your dog, review your paperwork and complete your dog’s animal health certificate.